gobj-ecosistema/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-Visit new version: https://github.com/artgins/yunetas: Yuneta Simplified is a development framework focused on messaging and services, based on Event-driven, Automata-based and Object-oriented programming paradigms.
-Heavy use of JSON, serie-time, key-value, flat-files and graphs concepts.